ADHD Strategies for Kids

 Discipline

 With discipline, it’s important to practice clear communication.
-Both come in tandem with one another and one cannot exist without the other.
-It’s essential that a parent communicates clearly and effectively with the child as to how they had misbehaved and what behaviors, attitudes, and actions are to be expected. ⁸
+Both come in tandem with one another and cannot exist without the other.
+A parent must communicate clearly and effectively with the child how they misbehaved and what behaviors, attitudes, and actions are expected. ⁸

 Rewards

 With discipline also comes reward.
-When an expectation is set and met, you should make sure the child is rewarded for such action.
-It’s not enough for the child to understand that they have done something wrong or right.
-A reward helps demonstrate to the child so they understand to do the right things at the right times for the right reasons. ⁹
+When an expectation is set and met, you should ensure your child is rewarded.
+It’s not enough for your child to understand that they have done something wrong or right.
+A reward helps demonstrate why they should do the right things. ⁹

 Comfort and Solidarity